beach-fossils/BioFago/README.md

 ## Scientific Documentation

-For a detailed scientific description of ErwinATyper's implementation and methodology, please refer to the [scientific document](https://github.com/beach-fossils/BioFago/blob/main/ErwinATyper_sci_doc.pdf).
+For a detailed scientific description of the project and ErwinATyper's implementation and methodology, please refer to the [scientific document](https://github.com/beach-fossils/BioFago/blob/main/ErwinATyper_sci_doc.pdf).

 ## Contact